enthought/pyface/docs/source/toolkits.rst

 toolkit object.
 For all built-in toolkits, this is an instance of the :py:class:`pyface.base_toolkit.Toolkit` class, but it is possible that other backends may use their own objects.
-The toolkit object for the toolkit that has been selected can be found as :py:object:`pyface.toolkit.toolkit_object`.
+The toolkit object for the toolkit that has been selected can be found as :py:obj:`pyface.toolkit.toolkit_object`.

 This is a callable object which expects to be given the an identifier for the widget in the form of a relative module name and the object name, separated by